crunker99/sourcing-sound/README.md

 ## Processing
 - Explored various metrics: Spectral centroid, spectral bandwidth, Spectral rolloff, zero crossing rate, MFCCs, Mel Spectrograms
-- Because this project is not soley focused on human speech, Mel spectrograms are likely more appropriate.
+- Because this project is not focused on human speech, Mel spectrograms are likely more appropriate.
 However, MFCCS were also explored, as well as raw audio, however they did not achieve the best results and generally required more computational resources.

 Mel spectrograms give us an 'image' of a sound.
 On the Mel scale, distance between frequencies better relate to human hearing; the difference between 100 - 200hz is extremely noticeable to humans, but 10,000-10,100hz is barely audible.
 The Mel scale transforms audio with quasi-logarithmic frequency scaling.